 Treatments for vaginal dryness

-Systemic hormone replacement therapy (HRT)
+Systemic hormone replacement therapy

-Hormone replacement therapy (HRT) is prescription medication that contains either synthetic or bioidentical versions of the reproductive hormones estrogen and progesterone.
+Hormone replacement therapy (HRT) is a prescription medication that contains either synthetic or bioidentical versions of the reproductive hormones estrogen and progesterone.
 HRT can be taken in the form of pills, gels, or patches.

 Systemic HRT supplies hormones to the entire body, so it’s most likely you’ll be prescribed HRT to also treat other menopause symptoms, such as hot flashes.
 Not everyone can take HRT, so it may not be the best option for you.
 HRT isn’t recommended if you have a history of: